DinoChiesa/Apigee-GCP-Logging-Example/README.md

 The JSON file contains information such as:

-* Stackdriver project id
+* GCP Cloud Logging project id
-* the PEM-encoded private key you got from Operations
+* the PEM-encoded private key you got from GCP Cloud Logging
 * the issuer, or email of the service account you got from Operations

 Before you start you must install the node libraries.